Slainte91/happinessvx/README.md

 # happinessvx

-The purpose of this project is to join together tables of countries based on their happiness versus some other data point (one per group member)
+The purpose of this project is to clean data, and join together tables of countries based on their happiness versus some other data point
+(one per group member) taken from two data sources.

 John: Education
 Josh: Gender